djessich/cookbook-pyload/TESTING.md

 chef exec rake default
 ```

-This is the suggested way of testing this cookbook.
+This is the recommended way of testing this cookbook.